jpers1/audio_acquistion_rpi/README.md

 #### Further work

 Please introduce and push all changes from audio2.lmi.link!
 This github repo is synced to the directory audio_project_rpi on pi@audio2.lmi.link.
+The other RPis can be updated using the script `deploy_binary.sh` from the directory: `remotetesting`.
+Build everything on one RPi and send the appropriate binaries over the network to the other RPis.